star-twinking/DL-SR/README.md

 	- `./src/utils` is the tool package of DFCAN/DFGAN software
 - `./trained_models` place pre-trained DFGAN/DFCAN models here for testing, and newly trained models will be saved here by default
 - `./data_agmt_matlab` includes matlab codes used for data augmentation (matlab version: MATLAB 2017b)
+- `./requirements.txt` the requirements for implementation this project

 ## BioSR dataset
 [BioSR](https://figshare.com/articles/dataset/BioSR/13264793) is a biological image dataset for super-resolution microscopy, currently including more than 2200 pairs of low-and-high resolution images covering four biology structures (CCPs, ER, MTs, F-actin), nine signal levels (15-600 average photon count), and two upscaling-factors (linear SIM and non-linear SIM).
 BioSR is now freely available, aiming to provide a high-quality dataset for the community of single bio-image super-resolution algorithm and advanced SIM reconstruction algorithm developers.